 For brand advertising revenue recognition, prior to entering into contracts, we make a credit assessment of the customer to assess the collectability of the contract.
 For those contracts for which the collectability was assessed as reasonably assured, we recognize revenue ratably over the period during which the advertising services were provided and when all revenue recognition criteria were met.
-For those contracts for which the collectability was received and all revenue recognition criteria were met.
+For those contracts for which the collectability was assessed as not reasonably assured, we recognize revenue only when the cash was received and all revenue recognition criteria were met.
 We treat all elements of advertising contracts as a single unit of accounting for revenue recognition purposes.